Gavi has helped dramatically boost access to vaccines in developing countries

 Credit: Gavi/2012/Sala Lewis.

 Since 2000, Gavi, the Vaccine Alliance has helped dramatically improve access to life-saving vaccines and reduce the time lag between the availability of vaccines in rich and poor countries.

-With our support, hepatitis B and Haemophilus influenzae type b vaccines are now provided in all low-income countries – from only around 5% in 2000.1
+The children who miss out on life-saving vaccines are often those in the poorest households and the most remote locations, and whose mothers have a low level of education.
 In the 2016–2020 period, Gavi aims to support countries to increase immunisation coverage everywhere and make it more equitable, to ensure all children are protected with the miracle of vaccines.